 We ask all of the questions above in order to answer this one.

-We run a mobile app development company, and people pay us in order to build their apps.
+We run a digital product development company, and people pay us in order to build their apps, websites, and custom software.
 By taking a project on an equity basis, we are essentially paying you in order to build your project.

 Sometimes, this makes a lot of sense.
 Let's say you have an idea that is quick for us to build and get out the door.
 If your business plan will start seeing revenue quickly, and your exit plan is enticing enough, we could possibly make way more money than if we just took cash up front.

 Usually, the people who can answer the questions above are the ones who fit into that camp.